 Like this, try different numbers to see the impact of the function.

 Things to Remember

-- You need to know what number represents which year, month and daycare.
-Read Syntax explanation carefully to understand.
+- You need to know what number represents which year, month, and daycare.
+Read the Syntax explanation carefully to understand.

-- The result will be based on the date format of your system, if you want modified result then you need to apply FORMAT function mention the date format as per your convenience.
+- The result will be based on the date format of your system.
+If you want a modified result, then you need to apply the FORMAT function mention the date format as per your convenience.

 This has been a guide to VBA DateSerial.
-Here we learn how to use DATESERIAL Function in Excel VBA along with examples and download template.
+Here we learn how to use the VBA DATESERIAL function along with examples and a downloadable excel template.
 Below are some useful excel articles related to VBA –